rulewis/journey-optimizer.en/help/using/push-configuration.md

 * Manage Datastreams
 * Manage Client-side Properties
 * Manage App Configurations

-...
-TO CHECK ...
-NOT CONSISTENT WITH DETAILS BELOW...

 For more information on user management with [!DNL Adobe Experience Platform Launch], refer to [Platform Launch documentation](https://experienceleague.adobe.com/docs/launch/using/admin/user-permissions.html#experience-cloud-permissions).